parthshah279/parthshah.github.io/_resume/resume.md

  __Machine Learning Engineer Intern(May 2022 - Present)__ <br>

+__Project: Mortality Risk Classification Model__
+- Worked on improving model prediction and descriptive reason codes as output for the underwriters and agents incorporating new medical data sources.
-- Built a web application on Domino Data Lab using Web-HDFS API and Dash framework for Mortality Risk Classification model project to automate the model validation and generate reason code analytics.
+- Built a web application on Domino Data Lab plaform using Web-HDFS API and Dash framework for the model to automate the model validation and to generate reason code analytics.
-- Worked on Mortality Risk Classification model wrapper and corner case testing.
+- Worked on test generation automation, wrapper and corner case testin for the model.
+- Adapted Model Development Life Cycle (MDLC) for the model releases.

 __JP Morgan Chase & Co.__<br>